jdeluyck/kcoreorg-website/_posts/2009/2009-12-13-rooting-the-htc-hero.md

   - root
 ---

-**Note: This is at your own risk.
-If you fry your phone, your problem, not mine.**
+> Note: This is at your own risk.
+If you fry your phone, your problem, not mine.
+{: .prompt-warning }

 I recently got an [HTC](https://www.htc.com/) [Hero](https://en.wikipedia.org/wiki/HTC_Hero).
 Great phone, I'm loving the [Android](https://www.android.com/) platform.
 Pity that you don't have full access to it, and I actually wanted to merge my old phone (Nokia E65)'s SMS database into this one, so I needed full access.